jumbleview/tspur/README.md

 ## Dependencies

-It is pure go application (no cgo needed).
+It is pure Go application (no cgo needed).
 All the heavy lifting is done by three imported packages (and their dependencies):

 	"github.com/rivo/tview"
 	"github.com/gdamore/tcell"